harshitagupta1404/React/README.md

 EXPORTS - in 1 file we can have only 1 default export.
 If we want to export multiple things from a file, we can use Named exports (just add export in from of that).

-HOOKS - Normal JS utility functions
+<b>HOOKS</b> - Normal JS utility functions
+ <b>- useState() -</b>
- - useState() - Super powerful state variables.
+     a.
+Super powerful state variables.
 Whenever a state variable changes, React rerenders the entire component.
+     b.
+Used to create local state variable inside a functional components.
+     c.
+Always call this inside functional component and try to mention them on top of the file.
+     d.
+Never create useState hook inside an if else/for loop/functions.
+This will create inconsistencies.
+ <b>- useEffect() -</b>
- - useEffect() - If you wnt to do something after component render cycle is completed, you can do in useEffect.
+     a.
+If you want to do something after component render cycle is completed, you can do in useEffect.
+     b.
+This is called everytime after component is rendered.
+     c.
+Refer to 'Header' useEffect for some important concepts of useEffect.

+<b>REACT FIBRE</b> - new reconciliation/rerender process to efficiently manipulate the DOM.

+ <b>WHY REACT IS FAST</b> - The new reconciliation process which finds out the difference between 2 virtual DOMs and updates only the portion of DOM which is required.

+ <b>createBrowserRouter</b> creates a routing configuration for us.
+ <b>RouterProvider</b> will provide the routing configuration to our app.

+ rafce (React Arrow Function Component Export) - type this inside a file to generate code for the component.

+ <b>useRouteError (provided by react-router-dom) </b>- gives more info about the error
+ Outlet - used to display different child comopnents based on the matched routes.
+ **** Never use <a> tag in React.
+As it refreshes the entire page.
+ Instead use <Link> component from react-router-dom